janweinschenker/jdk9-jigsaw-http2/README.md

 This example is implemented in [ResponseAsyncCompare.java]( ./src/main/java/de/holisticon/jdk9showcase/http2client/ResponseAsyncExample.java).

-The client will initiate an HTTP GET request and will cancel it after 10 milliseconds.
+The client will run a number of requests against a server.
+At the end, it will display, how many milliseconds were needed to complete this task.

 1. If not done already, compile the sources
   1. `$> mvn clean:clean package`